briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

 6. He and Scott Fahlman (Common Lisp, Connectionist learning and reinvented the :)) argued to get Geoff Hinton, the god father of LLM AI, on CMU Faculty.
 And it was close. :)

-# PL Research At CMU
+# PL Research At CMU for Harper, Lee and Pfenning
 1. Peter Lee - Proof Carrying Code is amongst his best work, but not heavily used.
    Now heads Microsoft Research Labs.
 Just did the best UW CSE guest lecture that I have ever seen, we'll see a bit of it in a moment.